twilio/twilio-cli/README.md

 twilio project:add -p default
 ```

 This is for caching your credentials for your _existing_ Twilio account (aka Project) locally.
 Note, while you are prompted for your Account SID and Auth Token, these are not saved.
-An API Key is created (look for "Twilio CLI on [hostname]" in the console) and stored in your system's keychain.
+An API Key is created (look for "twilio-cli for [username] on [hostname]" in the console) and stored in your system's keychain.

 #### Want to use environment variables?